-Otherwise, this is one of the best beard oils for the money, and would not disappoint any proud beard owner who wants a little more than your average beard oil can offer.
+Otherwise, Mountaineer Brand beard oil is one of the best beard oils for the money, and would not disappoint any proud beard owner who wants a little more than your average beard oil can offer.

 Ranger Grooming Co.
 Fragrance Free 100% Pure Organic Beard Oil by Leven Rose

 If simplicity is what you’re looking for in beard oils, this one is as simple as they come.
-What Leven Rose has made is a frills-free beard oil product that is powered by only two ingredients: argan and jojoba oil.
+What Leven Rose has made is a frills-free beard oil product that is powered by only two ingredients: Organic JoJoba oil and Argan Oil.

 Yep, only these two, believe it or not.

-A beard oil that’s made of purely organic ingredients, the Ranger Grooming Co. is completely unscented—at least to me, plus the product is indeed advertised as “fragrance free.”
+Leven Rose beard oil, Ranger Grooming Co is made of purely organic ingredients and is completely unscented—at least to me, plus the product is indeed advertised as “fragrance free.”

 I’m saying this because prior to ordering, I saw a few reviews claiming that the product emits a smell that resembles either vegetable or olive oil.

 Nope.
-I’m halfway through the bottle and I can confidently conclude that the oil smells like nothing at all.
+I’m halfway through the bottle and I can confidently conclude that this natural oil smells like nothing at all.